OpenDx28/docker-slicer/README.md

 docker run --rm -it --gpus all --shm-size=512m -p 6901:6901 -p 8085:8085 -e VNC_DISABLE_AUTH=true --user root slicer
 ```

+To access 3D Slicer locally through VNC:
+- Open a browser and go to: http://localhost:6901

+To access the WebDAV UI locally:
-Open a browser and go to: https://localhost:6901
+- Open a browser and go to: http://localhost:8085

 ## Configuration